thorade/atom-language-modelica3/README.md

 # atom-language-modelica3

+This package brings Modelica syntax highlight to the Atom editor.
-This package was created using an automatic conversion
+The package was created using an automatic conversion
 **`Sublime Text → TextMaker → Atom.io`**

 The original Sublime Text package is here: